 In this fact sheet: Structure and function, Dietary sources of protein, Protein combining, Dietary requirements for protein

-Protein is an important part of our diet.
-A balanced diet should include a daily intake of around .75grams of protein for every kilo of your body weight.
-There are a great variety of protein rich foods for the vegetarian, rivalling for protein content, those consumed in a meat based diet.
-Popular concern that vegetarians go short of protein is misplaced and in particular plant protein has the added advantage of being free from the saturated fat associated with meat.
+Proteins are the building blocks of the body and an important part of our diet.
+A balanced diet should include a daily intake of around 0.75grams of protein for every kilo of body weight.
+There are many protein rich foods for vegetarians, rivalling the protein content of meat products.
+Popular concern that vegetarians lack protein is misplaced and plant protein has the advantage of containing reduced saturated fat associated with meat protein.

 ‘The nutritional advantages of protein foods of animal origin over those of vegetable origin, lie in practice more in the presence of associated nutrients such as vitamin B12, iron and retinol than in the protein.’
 [FSA Manual of Nutrition 11th Edition 2008]

 Proteins perform a wide range of functions in the body.
 Protein is fundamental to the body's structure providing cell renewal and growth; muscle accounts for around half of the protein in the body.
 Protein collagen makes up a major part of the skeleton, connective tissues, nails and hair.
 Proteins also manages metabolism and body processes.
 Hormones, controlling growth and appetite, enzymes that break down food, and haemoglobin that carries oxygen in the blood are all forms of protein.